 The New Band Electro-Acoustic Music (N-BEAM) consortium was created in 2016, with the mission of fostering the creation and performance of new EA concert band literature for younger musicians.
 A trio of established composers - Benjamin Taylor, Daniel Montoya, Jr., and Alex Shapiro - were selected to bring their unique musical talents to this project.
 The N-BEAM consortium thanks the Bowling Green State University College of Musical Arts, Dr. Kenneth Thompson, Director, for its sponsorship support.

-The edges of a rainbow meet the edges of San Juan Island.
+meet the edges of the San Juan Islands.